matrix-org/thirdroom/docs/websg/api/interfaces/WebSG.UIButtonProps.md

 • `Optional` **margin**: [`Vector4`](../classes/WebSG.Vector4.md)

-The margin of the element.
+The margin of the element in pixels.

 #### Inherited from